rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/helm-charts-in-rancher/oci-repositories.md

 If you need to update immediately, you can [perform a manual refresh](../helm-charts-in-rancher/helm-charts-in-rancher.md#refresh-chart-repositories).

-## Update a OCI-Based Helm Chart Repository Configuration
+## Update an OCI-Based Helm Chart Repository Configuration

 1. Click **☰ > Cluster Management**.
 1. Find the name of the cluster whose repositories you want to access.
 Click **Explore** at the end of the cluster's row.